sustainablelab/min-cpp/README.md

 	$(CXX) $(CXXFLAGS) -c -o $@ $<
 ```

-Everything follows that except the final build.
-The linker flags
+And now the final build.

-have to go at the end of the recipe.
-If I put them next to the
+The linker flags have to go at the end of the `EXE` recipe.
+If I
-compiler flags, I get a ton of linker errors.
+put them next to the compiler flags, I get a ton of linker
+errors.

 ```make
 $(EXE): $(OBJS)